nhutchison/PSIPro/README.md

 Thanks to Malcolm (Maxstang) for the boards, support, testing and encouragement.

 ## Version History

+     *  Version 1.0 - 11th April 2020
+	* Added 3Pyy command to set brightness without saving to EEPROM
+	* Limit the Max LED Brightness to 175 to preserve the LED Life.

     * Version 0.99_5 - 10th April 2020
 	* Renamed USB_DEBUG to USB_SERIAL